DonggeunYu/MEV-Attack-on-the-BSC/README.md

 ### IAC Tips

-- For the region, i recommend New York, USA or Germany.
+- For the region, I recommend New York, the USA, or Germany.
   * By running your node as close as possible to other nodes that publicly receive transactions, you can quickly get your mempool shared in a limited amount of time.

 - Do not separate clients and nodes performing MEV attacks from load balancers, etc.